NVIDIA/aistore/docs/howto_benchmark.md

 The first line in this example above fills the bucket "abc" with 16MiB of random data.
 The second - uses existing data to test read performance for 1 hour, and then removes all data.

-If you just need to cleanup old data prior to running a test, run the loader with 0 (zero) total put size and zero duration:
+If you just need to clean up old data prior to running a test, run the loader with 0 (zero) total put size and zero duration:

 ```shell
 $ aisloader -bucket=<bucket to cleanup> -duration 0s -totalputsize=0